salmin89/crx-react-mainworld/README.md

 --

 ### 3. IMPORTANT!
-- there are so issues with react refresh which I solved in content-main.ts, with added comments.
+- there are some issues with react refresh which I solved in content-main.ts, with added comments.

 - Main world can't use chrome.runtime.connect without defining externally connectable URLs in manifest.